Noppadol35/Noppadol35/README.md

 - 📫 Contact to me **noppadol.p.promtas@gmail.com**

-- ⚡ Fun fact **The term "bug" in computer programming originated from an actual insect.
-In 1947, computer scientist Grace Hopper traced an error in the Mark II computer to a moth trapped in a relay, causing a malfunction.
-She removed the moth and taped it into the logbook, noting, "First actual case of bug being found."
-Since then, the term "debugging" has been widely used in computer programming to refer to the process of fixing errors or "bugs" in software.
-This playful origin story illustrates the colorful history behind common coding terminology.**
+- ⚡ Fun fact **The world's first computer programmer was Ada Lovelace, an English mathematician who lived in the 19th century.
+She worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine.
+Lovelace wrote the first algorithm intended to be processed by a machine, making her the world's first computer programmer.
+Her contributions to computing are celebrated annually on Ada Lovelace Day, which aims to raise the profile of women in science, technology, engineering, and mathematics (STEM).**

 <h3 align="left">Connect with me:</h3>
 <p align="left">